About Death Valley National Park

 The hike to the dunes is a longer one at 7 miles and should only be attempted during cooler temperatures as the heat can turn life-threatening in a hurry.

 To learn more about about this location check out our Panamint Dunes post.

-The aptly named Surprise Canyon is a real treat for Death Valley visitors featuring a lovely creek, some small waterfalls, and even burros!
+The aptly named Surprise Canyon is a real treat for park visitors featuring a lovely creek, some small waterfalls, and even burros!
 To get to the trailhead visitors must drive outside the park and then back up the canyon.

 Suprise Canyon Hike

 The hike itself is mostly uphill on the way up and mostly downhill on the way back.
 Every turn features new sites and adventures.

 To learn more about this location check out our Surprise Canyon post.